Threat Intelligence Platform: Threat intelligence platforms

 Threat intelligence platforms make it possible for organizations to gain an advantage over the adversary by detecting the presence of threat actors, blocking and tackling their attacks, or degrading their infrastructure.
 Using threat intelligence, businesses and government agencies can also identify the threat sources and data that are the most useful and relevant to their own environment, potentially reducing the costs associated with unnecessary commercial threat feeds.

 Tactical use cases for threat intelligence include security planning, monitoring and detection, incident response, threat discovery and threat assessment.
-A TIP also drives smarter practices back into SIEMs, intrusion detection, and other security tools because of the finely curated, relevant, and widely sourced threat intelligence that a TIP produces.
+A TIP also drives smarter practices back into SIEMs, intrusion detection, and other security tools because of the threat intelligence that a TIP produces.

 An advantage held by TIPs, is the ability to share threat intelligence with other stakeholders and communities.
 Adversaries typically coordinate their efforts, across forums and platforms.
 A TIP provides a common habitat which makes it possible for security teams to share threat information among their own trusted circles, interface with security and intelligence experts, and receive guidance on implementing coordinated counter-measures.
 Full-featured TIPs enable security analysts to simultaneously coordinate these tactical and strategic activities with incident response, security operations, and risk management teams while aggregating data from trusted communities.